booyaa/gh-actions-template-terraform/README.md

 ## What's in the box

 - A CI workflow that runs the following terraform commands: `fmt`, `init`, and `validate`.
 All of these actions are configurable, and documentation can be found [here][tfactions_docs].
-Warning: the current docs still use HCL (v1) format, you will need to convert the examples to YAML (v2).

 ## What's not in the box

 - A Continuous Delivery (CD) pipeline to run the `plan` and `apply` commands.
 These commands will require additional configuration (cloud vendor secrets) to work and have no place in a template.